commit-live-students/linear_regression_project/README.md

 So, let's get started.

 ## About House Prices dataset
+For this exercise, we will use the House Prices dataset, which we have already discussed in the session.
+The dataset contains SalePrice of around 1400 houses.
+The dataset is a part of a larger dataset.
+You can read about the dataset description [here](https://raw.githubusercontent.com/commit-live-students/descriptive_statistics_project/master/data/datadocumentation.txt)

+## Imports to be used for this project
 Here are some of the imports that we will be using throughout the assignment.